 - Your mental and physical abilities were not significantly impaired.

 If you are cited, charged, or arrested for a violation of CVC 23152(e) – Driving Under the Influence of Drugs, also known as a “Weed DUI” it is important to be aware of all your rights and the defenses available in your particular situation.
-Don’t rest on your rights, contact The Law Offices of Bryan R. Kazarian for a free consultation.
+Do not rest on your rights, contact The Law Offices of Bryan R. Kazarian for a consultation.